1. How do you handle the pressure?

 I would use Monday to come in early and prioritize my work for the week.
 I will set up deadlines and goals for each day of the week.
-I would make sure that I leave time each day for tasks that may come up.
+I would make sure that I allocate some time each day for a certain task that may come up.
 That way, I have a plan of attack for each day of the week and also time to handle unexpected activities.

 35. How would you explain your management style?

 I am a relationship builder.
 I get to know my employees and gain their trust and confidence.
 I am very direct and to the point in my communication style so there is no ambiguity in my messages.

 36. How would you go about disciplining an employee who is continually under-performing?

 I would have given them the opportunity to improve their performance first and set those expectations.
 In this conversation, I would also ensure they understand what will happen if they do not improve their performance.

 However, if they are still under-performing, I would refer to the guidelines of the organization first to take the necessary action steps.
 Then I would meet with the employee and show them how they have not been performing.